Overcoming Adrenaline

 “Mirror, signal, manoeuvre”.

-Both cognitive and motor function are controlled by the frontal lobes, cerebellum, and basal ganglia (where the muscle-memory is stored).
-They interact through feedback mechanisms called corticostriatal loops (25) to control intention movements that require higher levels of cognition.
+Both cognitive and motor functions are controlled by the frontal lobes, cerebellum, and basal ganglia (where the muscle-memory is stored).
+They interact through feedback mechanisms called corticostriatal loops (25) to control intentional movements that require higher levels of cognition.
 (26)

 Talking through your actions literally tells your hands what to do.